Customer Rate Cards

 • Action: Price as "Skid (Express)" instead

-1. We can now select which Alternate Freight Item we wish this to price with the help of drop and down button as shown below.
+You can now select which Alternate Freight Item to price with, using the dropdown button shown below.

 Example 2: Dimension-based override